Read Time: 10 minutes

 - Gene variants that help regulate blood pressure, potassium ion channels, and even collagen remodeling

-All of these things markers link back to our genes (and gene expression).
+All of these markers link back to our genes (and gene expression).
 Genetics likely explains why some men and women using Rogaine regrow some hair, while others (like myself) see no changes at all.

 But this is just one reason.
 That’s not all that’s going on.